This post was most recently updated on March 10th, 2021

 Benefits to Heritage Egg Laying Chicken Breeds

-Commercial laying chickens are hybrids are bred to live indoors, and can be too sensitive to free range in many areas, whereas heritage birds are not so fragile.
+Commercial laying chickens are hybrids are bred to live indoors, and can be too sensitive to free range in many areas, whereas are known for their ability to make a sex link chick so you can tell what sex they are at hatching, as well as for their amazing . are not so fragile.
+The is actually a specific combination of several breeds including the and .
+These

 Heritage chickens are designed to thrive in an outdoor environment, they are wise when it comes to avoiding predators and are hardy in a variety of weather.